Local Travel Experts

 Unlike many other markets, the Llibertat Market has not moved around.
 It has been on the same site since 1888 when Gracia was not yet an official part of Barcelona.

-The building looks very lively and modernist, made with mainly iron and bricks, and has been refurbished multiple times but never lost its unique charm and classical looks.
+The building looks very lively and modernist, made with mainly iron and bricks.
+Despite being refurbished multiple times, it has never lost its unique charm and classical looks, distinguishing it within the diverse array of Barcelona markets.

-The market offers many food products such as meat, fish, vegetables, plants, and fruit.
-It also has a non-food part with household products and clothes.
+The market offers an array of food products such as meat, fish, vegetables, plants, and fruit, embodying the rich diversity typical of Barcelona markets.
+It also has a non-food part with household products and clothes, showcasing the versatility of markets in Barcelona.

-Restore your energy at Sagrada Familia Market after a tour in (and on) the famous church
+7. Restore your energy at Sagrada Familia Market after a tour in (and on) the famous Church

-Demographically Barcelona exploded in the 20th century, at first without much organization.
-This resulted in numerous new (covered) markets being built in order to keep the people provided with enough food and supplies at all times.
+Sagrada Familia Christmas time market Demographically Barcelona exploded in the 20th century, at first without much organization.
+This resulted in numerous new (covered) markets being built to keep the people provided with enough food and supplies at all times.

 Sagrada Familia market was built in the early 70s, opened officially in 1993, and looks and is very practical and efficient.
 It has home delivery and free car parking.